-• There is a need for automating outage data and post-storm analysis.
+- There is a need for automating outage data and post-storm analysis; - The Company is accelerating the roll out of distribution automation program to have circuit and feeder level of detail;

-- The Company is accelerating the roll out of distribution automation program to have circuit and feeder level of detail. - Performance measures will require additional survey efforts (e.g., fallen vegetation on now undergrounded line, flood impact at substation, etc.) - Reporting on these events and summarizing them is needed.
+- Performance measures will require additional survey efforts (e.g., fallen vegetation on now undergrounded line, flood impact at substation); and - Reporting on these events and summarizing them is needed.

 The proposed measures are subject to change over time as more real-world data becomes available, ideas are shared with other utilities, and industry standards are developed.
-O&R's proposed approach to implementation-based performance measurement for each investment is summarized in Table below.
+O&R's proposed approach to implementation-based performance measurement for each investment is summarized in Table 11 below.

-Program Proposed Implementation-Based Measures NY Accelerated Smart Grid Distribution Automation Program Number of devices installed per year Hillburn 138kV Substation Flood Protection Project Status of planned protection measures Summitville 34.5kV Substation Flood Protection Project Status of planned protection measures Lovett 138kV Substation Flood Mitigation Status of planned protection measures Transmission Overhead Structure Replacement Program Number of overhead structures replaced per year Shoreline Erosion Protection Program Number of physical mitigation measures implemented per year Selective Undergrounding Miles of circuit undergrounded per year Con Edison and O&R Storm Resilience Center / Emergency Response Control Facility Status of facility development
+Program Proposed Implementation-Based Measures NY Accelerated Smart Grid Distribution Automation Program Number of devices installed per year Hillburn 138kV Substation Flood Protection Project Status of planned protection measures Summitville 34.5kV Substation Flood Protection Project Status of planned protection measures Lovett 138kV Substation Flood Mitigation Status of planned protection measures Shoreline Erosion Protection Program Number of physical mitigation measures implemented per year Selective Undergrounding and Enhanced Overhead Programs Miles of circuit hardened through undergrounding or reinforced overhead cables per year